 2. It lets you sell a wide range of products

-With dropshipping, you can really sell anything you like.
-A vast number of dropshipping suppliers are available to supply you with a huge number of products — giving you a lot of flexibility regarding the niche you want to dropship in.
+With dropshipping, you can really sell anything you like, really.
+A huge number of dropshipping suppliers are available to supply you with a vast number of products — giving you a lot of flexibility regarding the niche you want to dropship in.

-By contrast, if you’re making your own products, or sourcing them through local suppliers, you may find it more difficult to operate in some niches, or give your customers as wide a range of products to choose from.
+By contrast, if you’re making your own products — or sourcing them via local suppliers — you may find it more difficult to operate in some niches, or to give your customers as wide a range of products to choose from.

 3. It lets you run a business from anywhere

-A commute to work is a thing of the past too!
+A commute to work can end up as thing of the past too!

 4. It doesn’t require a lot of labor

-Unlike a business that involves manufacturing your own products — or stocking somebody else’s — dropshipping is not labor intensive.
+Unlike a business model that involves manufacturing your own products — or stocking someone else’s — dropshipping is not labor intensive.

-You will have field enquiries from customers, and occasionally organize product returns — but overall, the workload involved with dropshipping is on the light side.
+You will have field to enquiries from customers, and occasionally organize product returns — but overall, the workload involved with dropshipping is on the lighter side of things.

-With many businesses, you need to invest quite a lot in staff, systems and inventory — and sometimes change your operations in very significant ways — to ensure growth.
+With many businesses, you need to invest quite a lot of money in staff, systems and inventory — and sometimes change your operations in very significant ways — to ensure growth.

-This is not usually the case with dropshipping.
-Aside from investing in marketing (and, depending on what you’re selling, SEO), you don’t need to spend much or change much to grow a dropshipping business.
+This is not usually the case with dropshipping — it offers you great scalability.
+Aside from investing in marketing (and, depending on what you’re selling, keyword research and SEO), you don’t necessarily need to spend much or change much to grow a dropshipping business.

 Most of a dropshipping business’ infrastructure can more or less stay as it is — it’s just a case of trying to put more orders through it.